diesimo-ai/diesimo-lab/README.md

 ## Benchmarks

-A collection of Edge AI system benchmarks, including custom and industry standards benchmarks, like [MLPerf](https://mlcommons.org/benchmarks/) built and tested on real-world [platforms](../platforms/) for practical performances.
+Explore a collection of Edge AI system benchmarks, including custom and industry standards benchmarks, like [MLPerf](https://mlcommons.org/benchmarks/) built and tested on real hardware [platforms](../platforms/) for real-world performances.

 Learn more [here](./benchmarks/).